Travel group Thomas Cook battles for survival ahead of Monday deadline

 While it once pioneered package holidays and mass tourism, in recent years it has struggled to pay the interest on its 1.7 billion pound debt, while navigating events such as a coup in Turkey, a heatwave in Europe and the aggressive summer pricing of low-cost airlines like Ryanair.

-Reporting by Kate Holton; Additional reporting by William James and Thomas Escritt; Editing by Dale Hudson and Deepa Babington
+Reporting by Kate Holton; Additional reporting by William James and Thomas Escritt; Editing by Dale Hudson, Deepa Babington and David Evans